 While the chaebol helped make South Korea an economic success story, many politicians and investors argue that the system is a cultural relic poorly suited to the 21st-century economy.
-The shares of chaebol-linked companies trade at lower multiples of earnings than their peers in the U.S., Europe or Japan (a phenomenon called the Korea discount) because of concerns over cronyism and cross-ownership — the focus of Singer’s lawsuit.
+The shares of chaebol-linked companies trade at lower multiples of earnings than their peers in the U.S., Europe or Japan (a phenomenon called the Korea discount) because of concern over cronyism and cross-ownership — the focus of the Elliott lawsuit.
 Park Geun Hye, the current president and the daughter of Park Chung Hee, has clamped down on deals in which chaebol steer business to companies controlled by friends or relatives, and has banned further cross-holding of shares.
 The sheer size of Samsung and other giants raises concern they’ll leave no room for the small ventures seen as engines of innovation in other countries.
 Younger, Western-educated chaebol executives promise to make their companies nimbler.
-Even so, the immense political clout of the chaebols may make them resistant to change.
+Even so, the immense political clout of the chaebol may make them resistant to change.
 In 2008, Lee was convicted of evading taxes on about $5 billion, only to receive a presidential pardon a year later.
-Despite Park’s push on corporate governance, she, like her father, looks to them to drive growth.
-It’s possible, though, that the combination of political pressure, challenges by more investors and generational change might lead to some more shareholder-friendly restructurings by Samsung and the nation’s other giants.
+Despite Park’s push on corporate governance, she, like her father, looks to the conglomerates to drive growth.
+It’s possible, though, that the combination of political pressure, challenges by more investors and generational change might lead to some more shareholder-friendly restructurings by Samsung and the nation’s other chaebol.

 The Reference Shelf

 - A profile by Bloomberg Businessweek of Samsung and Lee Kun Hee.